euphorie/osha.oiradoc/docs/manuals/editor2.rst

         *Working at height* or *Physical Work*, etc. The end-user will see this title at the top of the page for the duration of answering this module's risks.
 Don't put a full stop after the title.
-A number isn't needed either, the module will be numbered automatically.
+A number isn't needed either, since the module will be numbered automatically.
         Keep it short and simple.
 Use everyday language and make sure the end-user will immediately understand it.